T20X/notes/templates.md

 4) If P is an rvalue reference to a cv-unqualified template parameter (so-called forwarding reference), and the corresponding function call argument is an lvalue, the type lvalue reference to A is used in place of A for deduction (Note: this is the basis for the action of std::forward Note: in class template argument deduction, template parameter of a class template is never a forwarding reference(since C++17)): template<class T>
 int f(T&&);       // P is an rvalue reference to cv-unqualified T (forwarding reference)

+if you pass lvalue than T would get used to reference type as well! int l;
+f(l) // T = int&, l type is int& as well

 template<class T>
 int g(const T&&); // P is an rvalue reference to cv-qualified T (not special)

 int main()
 {